CenterForTheBuiltEnvironment/clima/README.md

 ### Prerequisites

-Python 3 installed on your machine.
+Python 3 installed on your machine and [pipenv](https://docs.pipenv.org).

-If you do not have Python installed on your machine you can follow [this guide](https://wiki.python.org/moin/BeginnersGuide/Download)
+* If you do not have Python installed on your machine you can follow [this guide](https://wiki.python.org/moin/BeginnersGuide/Download)
+* You can install `pipenv` using the following command `pip install pipenv`.

 ### Installation